Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 - This season, he's put up 13.2% of the Lakers' attempted field goals, as he's averaging 17.2 per contest.

-- The Warriors are the 15th-ranked team in the NBA, conceding 43.3 rebounds per contest.
+- The Warriors are the 21st-best defensive team in the NBA, allowing 117.1 points per contest.

+- On the boards, the Warriors have allowed 43.3 rebounds per contest, which puts them 15th in the league.

-- The Warriors are the 15th-ranked team in the league, giving up 25.7 assists per game.
+- Looking at assists, the Warriors are ranked 15th in the league, giving up 25.7 per game.

 Anthony Davis vs. the Warriors